What is Karate?

 The benefits of studying a Martial Art and Shotokan Karate in particular are wide and varied, but some of the best are listed below:

 - Discipline – From a kids class perspective, Karate is based on a hierarchical system led from the top by the instructor who is in charge of the class.
 Students are expected to stand still, concentrate, follow instructions and try their hardest, all of which are enforced by instructors, assistant instructors and senior students.
 Ultimately a students’ ability to concentrate, pay attention and resolve problems all improve as a result.
 However, it is the self discipline that Karate develops which is arguably the most important as it teaches practicing at home, a willingness to learn and a drive to improve.
 It is the self discipline aspect that really applies to our adult classes too.

 - Respect – The disciplined nature of Karate in a good organisation breeds respect, not only for the instructor at the front of the class but also a respect for your peers and more importantly increased self respect, as Karate will improve confidence, help develop social skills and also teach how to react in the face of adversity.
 We constantly reinforce the need to show courtesy and consideration to everyone in the dojo but also in every day life.

 - Self Defence – Karate is an effective self protection/defence art form and at Total Shotokan Karate Dojos we ensure that this is taught.
-However, we couple this with a strong anti-bulling message both to our kids classes but also among our adult members to ensure that what is being taught isn’t being used for the wrong reasons.
+However, in our kids classes we couple this with a strong anti-bulling message ensure that what is being taught isn’t being used for the wrong reasons.
+From our adult members, this approach is coupled with a view on the law around self defence and soft skills (communication, body language etc)